§ 1 Business Name and Domicile

 § 7 Audit

 The company shall have a minimum of one (1) and a maximum of three (3) auditors.
-The auditor must be an auditor or auditing firm approved by Finland Chamber of Commerce (Keskuskauppakamari).
+The auditor must be an authorized public accountant or an authorized public accounting firm, of which the principal auditor must be an authorized public accountant.

-The auditors are elected each year at the Annual General meeting for a term that shall expire at the end of the next Annual General Meeting.
+The auditors are elected at the annual general meeting for a term that shall end at the conclusion of the annual general meeting following the start of the term of the auditors.

 § 8 Notice of General Meeting